Cafardo's Latest: Crawford, Victorino, Manny, Wright

 Here are the highlights from this week’s notes piece by Nick Cafardo of the Boston Globe:

 - One Dodgers official says Carl Crawford’s career is likely over.
-At last check, the 35-year-old seemed likely to try to make a comeback next season after the Dodgers released him last June.
+At last check, the 35-year-old seemed likely to try to make a comeback next season.
 There’s been no official word from Crawford about any retirement plans, however.
+The Dodgers designated Crawford for assignment last June, then released him, even though he still had $35MM remaining on his $142MM contract at the time.
+At the time of his release, he was batting .185/.230/.235 in 87 plate appearances, and he had missed time due to a back injury.

 - Another veteran outfielder, 36-year-old Shane Victorino, has an offer on the table, but his agent is waiting to hear back from his client about whether to take it.
 As of last month, Victorino was working out in Las Vegas in preparation for next season.
 The Cubs released him in May after just nine minor-league games.
 He last played in the big leagues in 2015 with the Red Sox and Angels, batting a modest .230/.308/.292 in 204 plate appearances.